tburgin/FV2AuthPlugin/README.md

 Authorization Plugins give us access to a gold mine of information during the login process.
 We are able to capture the login user's username and clear text password.
 The FV2AuthPlugin runs after the builtin:authenticate,privileged runs, so we know that password used is valid.

 Now that we have the user's credenials, all we need is an admin account to authorize FV2 addition.
 Since we run the FV2AuthPlugin in privileged mode we have the ability to create a temporary local admin user and set it's password.
+This admin account is destroyed right after the login user is added to FV2.
+This temporary admin account has no UID / GID and has no SHELL assigned.

 Currently I have a hardcoded username and password.
 This should be one of the first issue fixes.